Customization

 }

-), and also the form itself (form.yepcode-form
+), and the form itself (form.yepcode-form

 ).

-Using JSON Schema for appearance tunning
+Using JSON Schema for Appearance Tunning

 YepCode Forms are rendered using react-jsonschema-form

-so all the UI schema configuration from this library, is available to be used.
+so all the UI schema configuration from this library, is available for use.

 "ui": {